omidshz100/movie-recommendation-system/README.md

+#Extera Explaination :

+That's an interesting result!
+The recommendations you're getting (Saving Private Ryan, Casablanca, Titanic, Pulp Fiction, Jurassic Park) are quite different from what was expected in the comment (other sci-fi movies like Inception and Interstellar).

+## Analysis of the Results

+The fact that The Matrix is being recommended these classic blockbuster movies instead of sci-fi films suggests a few possibilities:

+### 1. **Rating Pattern Similarity**
+The NMF algorithm is finding movies that have similar user rating patterns to The Matrix, rather than similar genres.
+This means:
+- Users who rated The Matrix highly also tend to rate these other movies highly
+- The recommendation is based on collaborative filtering (user behavior) rather than content-based filtering (movie attributes)

+### 2. **Popular Movie Bias**
+All the recommended movies are:
+- Highly acclaimed blockbusters
+- Movies that tend to receive high ratings from many users
+- Cross-genre appeal films

+This suggests the model might be biased toward recommending generally popular movies rather than genre-specific ones.

+### 3. **Training Data Characteristics**
+The recommendations indicate that in your training dataset:
+- Users who like The Matrix also tend to like these classic films
+- There might not be enough sci-fi movie data or user ratings to create strong sci-fi clusters
+- The feature space learned by NMF is capturing "high-quality blockbuster" patterns rather than genre patterns

+## Why This Happens

+NMF works by:
+1. Decomposing the user-movie rating matrix into latent factors
+2. Finding movies with similar factor representations
+3. The factors might represent "movie quality" or "mainstream appeal" rather than genre

+## Potential Improvements

+To get more genre-aware recommendations, you could:
+1. **Add genre information** to the model (hybrid approach)
+2. **Increase the number of components** in NMF to capture more nuanced patterns
+3. **Filter recommendations by genre** after getting the similarity scores
+4. **Use content-based features** alongside collaborative filtering

+The current results show the model is working correctly from a collaborative filtering perspective - it's finding movies that similar users tend to enjoy together, even if they're not in the same genre.

 # Movie Recommendation System

 A lightweight, web-based movie recommendation system built with FastAPI and Scikit-learn.
 The application suggests movies to users based on item-to-item collaborative filtering using Non-negative Matrix Factorization (NMF).